Howard Guintu: Congressional campaign and win in Capiz

 In the 2025 elections, Guintu ran for Capiz’s 1st congressional district as an independent candidate, challenging Paolo Roxas, the son of former Secretary of the Interior and Local Government Mar Roxas.
 He emerged victorious, winning by a margin of over 22,000 votes—130,531 for Guintu versus 108,240 for Roxas—dominating several municipalities including Pontevedra, Pilar, Panay, Maayon, and President Roxas.
 He officially took his oath of office on June 30, 2025.

-District representation
+District representation (2025–present)

 With his election, Guintu succeeded Tawi Billones, ending a long-standing Liberal Party hold on the district.

 Legislative priorities

 Guintu’s 2025 campaign emphasized infrastructure development, economic revitalization and community-focused programs.
 He supported upgrading the Roxas City port and modernizing Roxas Airport, and pledged more efficient public service and projects in Capiz’s 1st District.